Cravat (early): History

 According to 1828 encyclopedic The Art of Tying the Cravat: Demonstrated in Sixteen Lessons, the Romans were the first to wear knotted kerchiefs around their necks, but the modern version of the cravat (French: la cravate) originated in the 1660s.
-During the Thirty Years' War, King Louis XIV of France, enlisted Croatian mercenaries known for wearing a necktie called a tour de cou.
+During the Thirty Years' War, King Louis XIV of France enlisted Croatian mercenaries known for wearing a necktie called a tour de cou.
 The traditional Croat military kit aroused Parisian curiosity about the unusual, picturesque scarves distinctively knotted at the Croats' necks:

 In 1660 a regiment of Croats arrived in France — a part of their singular costume excited the greatest admiration, and was immediately and generally imitated; this was a tour de cou, made (for the private soldiers) of common lace, and of muslin or silk for the officers; the ends were arranged en rosette, or ornamented with a button or tuft, which hung gracefully on the breast.
 This new arrangement, which confined the throat but very slightly, was at first termed a Croat, since corrupted to Cravat.
 The Cravats of the officers and people of rank were extremely fine, and the ends were embroidered or trimmed with broad lace; those for the lower classes were subsequently made of cloth or cotton, or at the best of black taffeta, plaited: Which was tied round the neck by two small strings.

+An early type of cravat was already present in 16th-century Venice.
+It was notably worn by professional soldiers from Dalmatia.
+These men, called Schiavoni or Oltramarini, served as naval infantry and as a guard unit to the Doge of Venice.
+As part of their uniform, they wore a cravat-like scarf referred to as a fazzoletto in Venetian military archives.

 Often the Dubrovnik poet Ivan Gundulić is credited with the invention of the cravat, due to a portrait hanging in the Rector's Palace, Dubrovnik.
 The scholar depicted in the painting looks very much like the frontispiece to his Osman published in 1844.
 However, considering the hairstyle, this portrait is more probably a later portrait of his namesake Dživo (Ivan) Šiškov Gundulić, also a Dubrovnik poet.
 In their honor, Croatia celebrates Cravat Day on October 18.